 Enabling pro and citizen developers to create chatbots to enhance the way we work

 T-Mobile is also creating chatbots using Power Virtual Agents to unlock a powerful new way to work and interact.
-Power Virtual Agents is now available as part of Project Oakdale, making chatbots accessible and easy to design for every user of Teams.
+Power Virtual Agents is now available as part of Dataverse, making chatbots accessible and easy to design for every user of Teams.
 As a result, T-Mobile was able to create a digital assistant chatbot entirely in Teams in the Power Virtual Agents canvas (figure 4).
 This bot helps users keep track of important meetings, pending approvals, and other daily tasks.

 Take a moment and check out today’s Microsoft Business Applications Launch Event where I demo how T-Mobile is using Power Platform including app development, RPA, and chatbots.